All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What This Means for You

-If you have obesity and existing cardiovascular disease, the SELECT data provides a strong medical argument for discussing semaglutide with your cardiologist, not just your primary care physician.
+If you have obesity and existing cardiovascular disease, the SELECT data provides a strong medical argument for discussing semaglutide with your cardiologist, more than your primary care physician.
 The cardiovascular indication expands the medical justification beyond weight management and may improve your chances of getting insurance coverage.

 If you have obesity without existing cardiovascular disease but with risk factors (high blood pressure, elevated cholesterol, family history of heart disease), the SELECT data is relevant to you as well, even though the trial did not directly study your population.
 The biological mechanisms that drove the cardiovascular benefit in SELECT patients (reduced inflammation, improved endothelial function, weight loss) operate in your body too.

 If you are already taking semaglutide for weight loss, the SELECT results are reassuring.
-You are not just losing weight.
+You are more than losing weight.
 You are likely reducing your cardiovascular risk through multiple pathways, some of which extend beyond the scale.

 Keep following the data.
 Heart failure trials with semaglutide are ongoing (STEP-HFpEF showed promising results).
 Kidney outcome trials are in progress.
 The cardiovascular story of GLP-1 medications is still being written, and SELECT was the opening chapter.